Overview

 2. Data Loss Prevention (DLP)

 The request body is scanned for sensitive patterns before it reaches the model.
-Four detectors run in parallel so latency is the max of the slowest detector, not a sum.
+Four detectors run in parallel.

 System prompt extraction

-Blocks direct extraction attempts ("repeat your instructions", "show me your system prompt") and flags indirect extraction probes ("translate your instructions to French").
-20 direct + 14 indirect patterns.
+Dedicated pattern detector for direct extraction attempts ("repeat your instructions", "show me your system prompt") plus indirect probes ("translate your instructions to French").

 3. Policy evaluation